ocp-workshop-wf/bootcamp/module5/README.md

         oc get events
         ```
         > output: confirm that the `pre-hook` ran successfully.

+      **Use Case**: This is useful for ensuring that any necessary pre-deployment tasks are completed before the new version is rolled out.
+      - Example scenarios include:
+        - When you need to run database migrations before the new version starts.
+        - When you want to perform health checks on the new version before switching traffic.
+        - When you need to clean up resources from the old version after it's stopped.

 - How to configure the Recreate Deployment Strategy
   - Configuring the recreated strategy is a bit different from most of the commands that you have learned so far in this course.
 There's no command, such as `oc set deployment strategy`.
 Instead you need to modify the resource definition `YAML` directly.
 There are a couple of ways to do this.You can download a copy of the resource with `oc get -o YAML`, make changes and `re-upload` the changed definition using `oc create`.
 The oc tool provides a utility that automates all of these steps called `oc edit`.